reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot copy.md

 The valid values are:

-ExternalUserAndGuestSharing (default) - External user sharing (share by email) and guest link sharing are both enabled: Anyone - users can share files and folders using links that don't require sign-in
+* ExternalUserAndGuestSharing (default) - External user sharing (share by email) and guest link sharing are both enabled: Anyone - users can share files and folders using links that don't require sign-in

-Disabled - External user sharing (share by email) and guest link sharing are both disabled - Only people in your organization - no external sharing allowed
+* Disabled - External user sharing (share by email) and guest link sharing are both disabled - Only people in your organization - no external sharing allowed

-ExternalUserSharingOnly - External user sharing (share by email) is enabled, but guest link sharing is disabled.
+* ExternalUserSharingOnly - External user sharing (share by email) is enabled, but guest link sharing is disabled.
 New and existing guests - guests must sign in or provide a verification code

-ExistingExternalUserSharingOnly - Existing guests only - only guests already in your organization's directory
+* ExistingExternalUserSharingOnly - Existing guests only - only guests already in your organization's directory

 ### ProvisionSharedWithEveryoneFolder

 Automatically creates a "Shared with Everyone" folder in users' OneDrive document libraries, enhancing collaboration.

+### OneDriveDefaultShareLinkScope

+Gets or sets default share link scope for Loop and Whiteboard files on OneDrive sites.

+The valid values are:

+Anyone
+Organization
+SpecificPeople
+Uninitialized

+### OneDriveDefaultShareLinkRole

+Gets or sets default share link role for Loop and Whiteboard files on OneDrive sites.

+Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.

+The valid values are:

+Edit
+View
+LimitedEdit
+LimitedView
+ManageList
+None
+Owner
+RestrictedView
+Review
+Submit

+### OneDriveLoopDefaultSharingLinkRole

+Gets or sets default share link role for Loop and Whiteboard files on OneDrive sites.

+Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.

+The valid values are:

+Edit
+View
+LimitedEdit
+LimitedView
+ManageList
+None
+Owner
+RestrictedView
+Review
+Submit

+### OneDriveDefaultLinkToExistingAccess
-OneDriveLoopDefaultSharingLinkScope                  : Uninitialized
+: False

+### OneDriveBlockGuestsAsSiteAdmin
-OneDriveLoopDefaultSharingLinkRole                   : None
+: Unspecified

 ### OneDriveRequestFilesLinkEnabled